SunsetMkt/WuWa-Cutscenes/HELP.md

 Seem to be the Unreal C++ part of the game.
 However, I have no experience in analyzing Unreal C++.
 Help needed.

-## Any Decrypt keyword in JavaScript?
+## Any `Decrypt` keyword in JavaScript or dumped SDK classes/functions?

 Yes, but only in update manager and pak file handling.
 So no useful information.